-"OEIC Regulations" the Open-Ended Investment Companies Regulations 2001;
+OEIC Regulations means the Open-Ended Investment Companies Regulations 2001 as amended from time to time.

-"OTC derivative" over-the-counter derivative;
+OTC derivative means over-the-counter derivative.

-"Scheme Property" the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations;
+Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations.

-"Share Class" in relation to shares, means (according to the context) a particular class or classes of share as described in Section 4; and
+Share Class means a particular class of shares in the Company as described in Section 4.